freepart2022/FreePart-22/README.md

 [`CVE cases`](CVE%20cases) contains the POC image used by us to trigger the vulnerabilities of the underlying frameworks.

 ## List of TensorFlow APIs
-In section XXX, we mentioned that we could not put the whole list of categorized TensorFlow APIs due to the page limit.

 [`TF API`](TF%20API) contains the full list of TensorFlow API categorization.